hugglesfox/architect/README.md

 OPTIONS:
-    -c <config>        Specifies config file (defaults to "architect.toml") -r <repo>          Specifies a repo name to build (defaults to building all)
+    -c <config>        Specifies config file (defaults to "architect.toml") -p <package>          Specifies a package name to build (defaults to building all)
 ```